nguyenmanhthao996tn/RF210_LS_Test_for_RAK/README.md

 # Payload format

 The uplink payload format remains the same for terrestrial and space communication.
 Payload's length should be always **25 bytes**.
+An example of packet decoder in Javascript can be find in [docs/packet_formatter_ttn.js](./docs/packet_formatter_ttn.js)

 |   **Payload**  |              **Description**              |                      **Value**                      |
 |:--------------:|:-----------------------------------------:|:---------------------------------------------------:|